 Although many types of bacteria can cause throat infections, Streptococcus, or strep, is the most common cause of bacterial sore throat.

 Strep throat is contagious.
-It is spread by close contact with an infected person, usually by inhaling airborne droplets from an infected person.
+It is spread by close contact with an infected person, often by inhaling airborne droplets from an infected person's coughs and sneezes.
+It can also be spread through shared food or drinks.

 Children between the ages of 5 and 15 years have the highest incidence of strep throat.